How To Outsource App Development And Succeedblog

 - Flexibility – ability to change the project scope/specifications/team size at any stage.

-- Transparency – the client has complete control over the budget and pays only for the delivered results.
+- Transparency – the client has complete control over the budget and pays only for the delivered results

-This payment model goes only in the combination of the following criteria:
+Fixed scope price model goes only in the combination of the following criteria:

 - The amount of costs is fixed with the scope (and not separately)

-- Only from scratch
+- From scratch

-- There is no 3rd party integration or hardware that can affect work effort or result.
+- There is no 3rd party integration or hardware that can affect work effort or result

 Advantages – the client realizes how much it will cost and when he will get a market-ready product/app.

-Outsourcing Risks And How To Mitigate Them
+Outsourcing Risks and How to Mitigate Them

 Outsourcing has a lot of advantages since it is cost-effective and gives on-the-spot access to specific expertise.
 Nevertheless, these benefits go hand in hand with hazards that should be considered.
 Here are some of them: